-Analysts scrutinize the deteriorating financial situation of the island.
-Some see the warning signs of a major crisis that could spread.
+Analysts scrutinize the deterioration of the island's financial situation.
+Some see it as the warning signs of a major crisis that could spread.

-Would an international financial crisis taking shape in the middle of the North Atlantic?
-That's what fear global markets as the central bank just raised Reykjavik last week, its main policy rate, bringing it to 11,75%.
-A measure far from trivial for analysts who follow the situation of the small island of 300 000 people as if it were a major market.
-In fact, they look at whether there is only an epiphenomenon or the harbinger of a major crisis in the international financial system.
+Would an international financial crisis be taking shape in the middle of the North Atlantic?
+This is feared by global markets as the central bank of Reykjavik just raised, last week, its key rate, bringing it to 11,75%.
+A far from anecdotal measure for analysts who follow the situation of the small island of 300 000 inhabitants as if it were a major market.
+In fact, they want to know whether this is just an epiphenomenon or the harbinger of a major crisis in the international financial system.